 For specific information about accommodations related to an individual assessment, refer to the individual assessment pages within this document.
 As you review the accommodations for each assessment, keep in mind that some testing accommodations are more informal and can be provided to any student, whether they have a documented disability or not.
 For example: a pregnant student may request to take additional breaks, a student with back problems may need to go for a short walk between testing sessions, or a student with vision issues may request to use a magnifying glass.

-If you are ever unsure if a testing accommodation requires documentation or not, please contact your supervisor, program administrator, or designee.
+If you are ever unsure if a testing accommodation requires documentation or not, please contact your local designated disabilities coordinator or Grant Program Support Coordinator.